Geek-Tek/WhatsApp-Live/README.md

 - `manifest.json` uses manifest v.2, so yet no service workers and so on (I'll probably will update it soon)
 - `popup.html` and `popup.js` are loaded when you click the extension's icon

+## Legal note:
+WhatsApp is a trademark of WhatsApp Inc.
+WhatsApp Live, developed by Lorenzo Raffini, has no connection with WhatsApp or WhatsApp Inc.

 ## Additional info:
 This extension was made in only a month by a 17 years old solo programmer without any previous knowledge of NodeJS, Express, Socket.io, GitHub or even Chrome extensions programming.
 So please be kind and collaborative, help me improving this really fun project, thanks ; )